Dehghanni/Teofl/Writing.md

  B. do not buy the latest technology products like cellphone frequently
  C. cook food at home.**
   - House costs are exceedingly high.
 Difficult for people to afford rentals.
 Share house with others is a cost-effective decision
   - It is not impossible to live w/o having latest tech products, so we do not usually spend a stupefying amount of money on them.
 There are local restaurants that sell economical food or you can use TV-dinner.
-I lived in dorm and I ate out most of the time, whereas I was student and did not have much money.
+I lived in dorm and I ate out most of the time, whereas I was student and did not have a great deal of money.
-- Do you agree or disagree with the following statement?
- Students do reading by their own personality is as important as, or more important than reading assigned by teachers.
+- **Students do reading by their own personality is as important as, or more important than reading assigned by teachers.**
   - –
   - –
 - **People should buy the products made in their own country.**